 Join our research team!

-We are currently accepting volunteers for research assistants in this laboratory.
-Research assistants are involved with the day-to-day aspects of our research, including participant recruitment, data management, data collection (we use a variety of strategies for collecting data, including structured interview, self-report questionnaires, electronic daily diary reports, biological data, and behavioral tasks), participant correspondence, and miscellaneous office tasks.
-Undergraduate research assistants will have the opportunity to participate in the Campus Opportunities for Undergraduate Reseach Initiative program (COURI) and present at national conferences.
+Research Assistants are involved with the day-to-day aspects of our research, including participant recruitment, data management, data collection (we use a variety of strategies for collecting data, including structured interview, self-report questionnaires, electronic daily diary reports, biological data, and behavioral tasks), participant correspondence, and miscellaneous office tasks.
+Undergraduate Research Assistants will have the opportunity to participate in the Campus Opportunities for Undergraduate Research Initiative program (COURI) and present at national conferences.
 Student researchers can earn course credit for their service in lab.

 To apply, please click the "Apply Today" button to be directed to our online application form.
-Once completed, please email a copy of your unofficial transcript to Isabelle Clough at email@example.com.
+Once completed, please email a PDF or Microsoft Word file of your unofficial transcript to Dr. April Gile Thomas at email@example.com.

 Minimum GPA 3.0